DataDog/integrations-core/docs/dev/new_check_howto.md

 ddev test awesome
 ```

 This test doesn't check our collection _logic_ though, so let's add an integration test.
-Use `docker` to spin up an Nginx container and let the check retrieve the welcome page.
+We use `docker` to spin up an Nginx container and let the check retrieve the welcome page.
 Create a compose file at `awesome/tests/docker-compose.yml` with the following contents:

 ```yaml
 version: '3'